kooffreh-Essien/Data-Science-Journey/README.md

 ## Lessons learnt
 Included in this repo are the things I learnt which includes:
--  creating a one dimensional array.
+- Creating a one dimensional array.
 - Creating a multidimensional array.
 - Looked at various methods like: size, shape, reshape, arange, linspace, eye, zeros, ones etc.
 - Generating random values.